-You can use the default repository APIs that are included in Pega Platform™ to interact with any defined repository.
 For example, you can delete or retrieve a file in a repository.
-Using Dev Studio, you can find documentation for each API by clicking the History tab of that API data page implementation.
 You can also add a new custom repository type so that your application can manage files in a remote file storage repository using the same API that you use for your default repository types.
-For more information about configuring custom repositories, see Custom repository types.
+For more information about configuring custom repositories, see Creating a custom repository type.

 Repository notes and considerations

-Some limitations apply when you build custom repository types by using repository APIs in Pega Platform™.
+Some limitations apply when you build custom repository types by using repository APIs.

 - Unlike Amazon S3, Microsoft Azure does not support the creation of an empty folder.
-To support the new folder API, when you invoke D_pxNewFolder, the Repository Manager creates an empty BLOB named $.PEGA$ under that folder because the only way to create a folder in Azure is to create a BLOB under the folder.
+To support the new folder API, when you invoke D_pxNewFolder, the Repository Manager creates an empty BLOB named $.PEGA$ under that folder.

 - When you use the get file API, D_pxGetFile, the file content is loaded into memory as a base-64 encoded string.
 When the size of the file to be read is larger than 45 MB, an exception is thrown and the content is not loaded into memory.
 You can configure the maximum file size by using the repository/maxFileSizeInMemory dynamic system setting in the Pega-IntegrationEngine ruleset.